davidjbuchanan/MS4-LiveStrong/README.md

 - **Flaw with cross-site resources for images and icons**
     - http://fontawesome.com cookie is set with sameSite attribute.
-    - Images from http://itv.com and http://bbcgoodfood.com have cookies set with sameSite attribute.
 - **404 error**
     - DevTools failed to load SourceMap: Could not load content for chrome-extension://dodmmooeoklaejobgleioelladacbeki/dist/gitpodify.bundle.js.map.